Simon Sebag Montefiore: The Romanovs

-The book received several favourable reviews including ones by Olga Grushin, Antony Beevor and Stephen Kotkin.
+The book received several favourable reviews including by Olga Grushin, Antony Beevor and Stephen Kotkin.
 According to Kotkin, "No author on Russia writes better than Montefiore whose perceptiveness and portraiture here are frequently sublime ... a marvellous read and the last third from fin de siecle insanity to revolutionary cataclysm is dazzling."
 Swedish historian Dick Harrison criticized the book for inaccuracies.

 The World: a Family History of Humanity

 In 2022 Montefiore produced a world history: The World: a Family History of Humanity.
 It received positive reviews.
 The Economist said: "Don't be put off by the doorstopper length: this is a riveting page-turner.
 The author brings his cast of dynastic titans, rogues and psychopaths to life with pithy, witty pen portraits, ladling on the sex and violence.
 An epic that both entertains and informs."